 A) Close all open applications.

-B) Exit system tray icons in notification area (extreme right corner) of your Taskbar.
+B) Exit system tray icons in the notification area (extreme right corner) of your Taskbar.

 C) Stop unneeded processes.
 To do so,